 Why should you read hiking boot instructions?

 Let’s be honest, no one likes to do this, but believe it or not, reading those little booklets that come with boots can cut out problems before they even present.
-Instructions can include specific recommendations on how to break the accompanying boot in, along with other pointers on how to get the best out of your new footwear.
+Instructions can include specific recommendations on how to break the accompanying boot in, along with other pointers on how to get the best out of your new footwear, such as how to waterproof hiking boots or how to lace hiking boots.

-How to break in your hiking boots at home
+How to break in hiking boots at home

-Once you have the boots at home, strap them on (along with some walking socks, obviously) and go for a hike around the house.
+Once you have the boots at home, strap them on (along with your best hiking socks, obviously) and go for a hike around the house.
 If you experience any initial discomfort, take some time to ensure they’re laced correctly, that your foot is properly in place, with the tongue adjusted as it should be.
 If you have stairs or steps, stride up and down them a few times, occasionally placing only your toes on the front of the step.
+Although it seems tedious, this approach may well prevent blisters once outdoors, potentially saving an entire hiking trip.

 Are weights good for breaking in hiking boots?